Career outlook

 Archaeology students

 Thanks to the extensive hands-on training and research experience our program offers, our undergraduate students who have focused on archaeology and/or museum studies (either as anthropology majors or archaeology minors) have been very successful in gaining admission to top, nationally-ranked graduate programs.
-Many graduates have gone on to jobs in museums, federal and local government positions, education, law, public policy, historic preservation, city planning, tourism, GIS-based work, engineering, and, of course, cultural resource management.
+Many graduates have gone on to jobs in museums, federal and local government positions, education, law, public policy, historic preservation, city planning, tourism, GIS-based work, engineering and, of course, cultural resource management.

-Employers of our recent graduates include the National Parks Service, U.S. Forest Service, U.S. Army Corps of Engineers, U.S. Customs and Border Patrol, Commonwealth Heritage Group, Mannik & Smith Group, Ethnoscience Inc., PaleoWest, Michigan Department of Transportation, Michigan Department of Natural Resources, Michigan State Historic Preservation Office, The Henry Ford Museum, Detroit Institute of Arts, Detroit Science Center, Arab American Museum, City of Detroit, Detroit Public Schools, Isle Royale National Park, River Raisin National Battlefield Park, Governor Warner Mansion, and many others.
+Employers of our recent graduates include the National Parks Service, U.S. Forest Service, U.S. Army Corps of Engineers, U.S. Customs and Border Patrol, Commonwealth Heritage Group, Mannik & Smith Group, Ethnoscience Inc., PaleoWest, Michigan Department of Transportation, Michigan Department of Natural Resources, Michigan State Historic Preservation Office, The Henry Ford Museum, Detroit Institute of Arts, Detroit Science Center, Arab American Museum, City of Detroit, Detroit Public Schools, Isle Royale National Park, River Raisin National Battlefield Park, Governor Warner Mansion and many others.

-Some of our M.A. students decide to pursue doctoral degrees, and their training at Wayne State has gained them admission to competitive Ph.D. programs in archaeology, anthropology, and public history nationwide.
+Some of our M.A. students decide to pursue doctoral degrees and their training at Wayne State has gained them admission to competitive Ph.D. programs in archaeology, anthropology and public history nationwide.

 Business anthropology students

-Graduates can specialize in career fields such as:
+Our alumni specialize in career fields such as:

 • Organizational ethnography (understanding formal and informal structures and processes, resolving internal conflict, assessing policy or process effects, implementing programs)